Wigner function shapelets: Symplectic representation of astronomical images: Practical usage in image analyses

-\paragraph*{Additional instrumental blurring mechanisms.} Astronomical images are further degraded by several instrumental effects that suppress high--spatial--frequency modes.
+\paragraph*{Additional instrumental blurring mechanisms.} Astronomical images are further degraded by several instrumental effects that suppress high-spatial-frequency modes.
 In Fourier space, these effects act multiplicatively on the OTF, while in the image plane, they broaden the effective PSF.
-To leading order, these blurs are well approximated as Gaussian and may be combined in quadrature \citep{2005ifo..book.....G,2005PASP..117..594K}.
+To leading order, these blurs are well approximated as Gaussian and may be combined in quadrature \citep{Goodman2005,2005PASP..117..594K}.
 The first one is pointing jitter.
 Random telescope pointing fluctuations during an exposure are well described by a Gaussian angular displacement with rms width $\sigma_{\theta,\rm jit.}$ \citep{1998aoad.book.....H}.
-The resulting image is the convolution of the diffraction--limited PSF with the jitter kernel.
+The resulting image is the convolution of the diffraction-limited PSF with the jitter kernel.